Ian Cognito: Biography

 Cognito was born on 21 November 1958 in London of Irish and Italian ancestry.
 He first performed stand-up in 1985 and likened his stage name to Dr Jekyll creating Mr Hyde.

 He openly embraced his excesses, once throwing a television from a hotel window ("room service was late") and often bringing a hammer on stage, banging a nail into a wall and hanging up his hat then saying: "This lets you know two things about me.
 Firstly, I really don't give a shit.
 Secondly, I've got a hammer."

 In his memoir he said: "I was always pushing the envelope.
 I regret the dangerous ones and tried not to be too shocking (because that is easy to do).
 If I did shock, there was always a reason for what I did, even if it was taking my knob out.
 I was building a contradictory reputation as a dodgement and a great compere.
 If I was booked, the promoter could no longer plead ignorance.
 I was sometimes stepping over the line, if not during the show, then afterwards.
 In fact, I was getting away with murder.
 Good job I was funny."

 His autobiography, A Comedian’s Tale was published in 1995 and revised for Kindle in 2013.
 He described it as "the best book about comedy I have ever writ".

 Cognito was a father of two, Ollie Barbieri (JJ Jones in the teen drama Skins) and writer Will Barbieri.

 Death

 While performing on 11 April 2019 at the Lone Wolf comedy club in Bicester, Cognito suffered an aortic dissection and collapsed during his set.
 Cognito had joked about having a stroke a few minutes earlier, 'imagine having a stroke and waking up speaking Welsh', so this was initially thought to be a part of the act.
-Emergency services were called and he was declared dead at the scene.
+Emergency services were called and he was pronounced dead at the scene.

 After his death tributes came from across the comedy community, including Jimmy Carr, Matt Lucas, Katy Brand, Mark Steel, Shappi Khorsandi and Arthur Smith.